ivan-kleshnin/unredux/README.md

 ### Why not CalmmJS?

 CalmmJS is also very good.
-Conceptually, it's quite enough to what I'm trying to implement here, except it CalmmJS does not have reactive actions – just a reactive state.
+Conceptually, it's quite similar to what I'm trying to implement here, except in CalmmJS does not have reactive actions – just a reactive state.

 What I don't like about CalmmJS is magic.
 They use a lot of magic, like auto-injections of observables into React components, or multiple high-level ad hoc reactive operators which seem foreign in Hello-World